Apple shares skid on report of iPhone X production cut

 Apple was not immediately available for comment.

-Shares of U.S.-listed Apple suppliers such as Micron Technology Inc edged lower following the report.
+Shares of US-listed Apple suppliers such as Qorvo Inc and Micron Technology Inc edged lower following the report.